-Investigating the impact of non-ideal conditions on the performance of RbGeI3 perovskite solar cell through a combination of SCAPS-1D, machine learning and deep learning approaches
+Investigating the impact of non-ideal conditions on the performance of an RbGeI3 perovskite solar cell through a combination of SCAPS-1D, machine learning and deep learning approaches

 Abstract